linearblade/m7BootStrap/docs/usage/GLOSSARY.md

 ## **Mount**

-The process of integrating loaded assets/modules into the active runtime environment (e.g., injecting HTML assets into the DOM).
+The process of integrating previously loaded assets/modules into the active runtime environment — for example, injecting HTML/CSS into the DOM or binding modules to live systems.

 ---